 Any reporting needs that are handled today with current systems and processes can be handled on a more timely basis and with greater granularity (detail) in data reported.
 Virtual "real-time tracking" of programs would be made possible with XBRL because data is extractable by any tool or software within minutes of submission by the reporting entity.
+Data standards can enable much easier searching for cost and progress data on specific programs, identifying expenditures made by agencies or tracking awards and the performance of individual contractors.
 Examples of possible use cases include: